statelyai/xstate/docs/guides/interpretation.md

 In the example above, the machine waits for three seconds before moving on to its `done` state - at which point the `await` will resolve and the program will move on.

-By default, `waitFor` will time out after 10 seconds if the desired state is not reached.
+By default, `waitFor` will throw an error after 10 seconds if the desired state is not reached.
 You can customize this timeout by passing `timeout` in the options:

 ```ts {5-6}
 const myFunc = async () => {